CharmingChameleons/CharmingChameleons/README.md

-# Project Name
+# $hare.io

-> Pithy project description
+> Share.io is an app made for users to lend/borrow household belongings.

 ## Team

-  - teamMember
+  - Shi-Hao
-  - teamMember
+  - Henri
-  - teamMember
+  - Sara
-  - teamMember
+  - Priyanka

 ## Table of Contents